wp-plugins/wysija-newsletters/readme.txt

 == Changelog ==

+= 2.4.1 - 2013-03-26 =

+* fixed post notification being queued immediately after changes being saved on step3 related to retroactive autoresponders.

+= 2.4 - 2013-03-25 =

+* added ability to edit HTML in text blocks of visual editor (beta)
+* added a form manager in settings, with a drag and drop interface
+* added ability for users to share their usage data with Wysija's team
+* added a dozen newsletter themes
+* added image resizing of images uploaded in previous versions
+* added autosave on browser back button.
+No more lost changes
+* improved sending status with progress bar
+* improved translations
+* improved autoresponders: now retroactive and will be sent to newly imported subscribers too
+* fixed when sending directly a newsletter which was set as scheduled in step 3
+* fixed dozens of small bugs
+* impressed by your determination in reading the full change log

 = 2.3.5 - 2013-03-15 =

-* fixed unsubscribe and subscriptions links lead now to view in browser version if the subscriber doesn't exists in the DB anymore(instead of a white screen)
+* fixed unsubscribe and subscriptions links lead now to view in browser version if the subscriber doesn't exists in the DB anymore (instead of a white screen)
 * fixed error when trying to delete a duplicated list
 * fixed view in browser link
 * fixed how spammy is your newsletter and Mandrill